danielluimkuk/Mini_project_Delon8/README.md

 #### Better use of classes and OOP
 Individual products, couriers and orders can be sorted to their own class with their own specific attributes to form their own dictionaries.
 A repository layer should be used to better handle the filing of CSVs and data base interaction.
+Variables such as PATH and HEADER can be used to reduce repetitive code for file handling.
 The code can be further refractor to meet the clean code standard.

 #### Too wet
 ###### DRY (Don't Repeat Youself)
 It is best practice however the code is a bit repetitive to be honest.